voschezang/coding-handbook/software-engineering.md

 - It may create an incentive to build a "feature factory", with a bias for LOC or number of features, over customer value.

-#### Testing

-Three methodologies:

-- Write spec, then code, then test.
-- TDD
-- Develop a PoC, then evaluate whether it should be put into production, and only then continue with TDD on that specific feature.
-This means that there are not tests written for unused code.